 The internet is strewn with “how to stay creative” lists, a flotilla of bottled insights including “use sticky notes,” “take showers,” and “drink coffee.”
 The prophets of these revelations also urge us, without irony, to “make lists.”
 Proof of concept?
 I've become skeptical of this word “creative".
-Appropriated by corporate smiley-speak and conjoined with jargon like “content marketing,” its meaning has been utterly diluted.
-I wince when it is twisted into a noun and a job description.
 Call me a curmudgeon, but I don’t identify as a “creative.”
 I’m not a manager in a branding department.

-Our culture crudely equates the ritual of imaginative endeavour to an exercise with colourful office supplies.
-I feel creativity has been confused with a kind of Originality Lite, a casual generation of ideas.
+Our culture often equates the ritual of imaginative endeavour to an exercise with colourful office supplies.
+I feel creativity has been confused with a casual generation of ideas.
 We neglect its association to a real act of creation, the labour of transforming visions into substance.